How NATS Lame Duck Mode Actually Works

 # Repeat for nodes 2 and 3, one at a time

 Wait for each node to fully rejoin the cluster and restore its Raft group memberships before proceeding to the next.
 The nats server report jetstream output confirms when all stream replicas are healthy.
+If a node fails to rejoin – particularly after a name change – see Recovering a JetStream Cluster After Quorum Loss for the recovery procedure.

 Health Checks